 The program operates at the Zonta club, district/region and international levels.
-Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta International Foundation.
-District recipients receive US$1,500, and 10 international recipients are selected from the district/region recipients to receive awards of US$5,000 each.
+Zonta clubs provide awards for club recipients, and district/region and international awards are funded by the Zonta Foundation for Women.
+District recipients receive $1,500 and 10 international recipients are selected from the district/region recipients to receive awards of $5,000 each.

 Women have made great strides in the pursuit of education, careers and leadership roles they were once denied.
 However, they still comprise a minority of leaders in the business world.
-According to the 202 Gender Diversity Index conducted from 2011-2015, just 19.7 percent of Fortune 500 companies’ board seats are occupied by women, and just 6% of the companies' CEOs are women.
+As of December 2020, 21.2% of S&P 500 companies’ board seats are occupied by women, and just 6% of the companies' CEOs are women.

-The program operates at the Zonta Club, district/region and international levels.
-Zonta annually awards up to 32 scholarships of US$1,000 each at the district/region level and 12 international scholarships in the amount of US$7,000 each.
+The program operates at the Zonta club, district/region and international levels.
+Zonta annually awards up to 32 scholarships of US$2,000 each at the district/region level and six international scholarships in the amount of US$8,000 each.

-Since the program's inception in 1938, Zonta has awarded 1,543 Amelia Earhart Fellowships, totaling more than US$9.7 million, to 1,114 women representing 72 countries.
+Since the program's inception, Zonta has awarded 640 scholarships, totaling more than US$1.5 million, to 492 women representing 58 countries.